vignatej/chatApp/README.md

+Its a chat application between business representatives and consumers.
+Business representatives can chat with consumers only Consumers can chat with business representatives only.
+Users can see online/offline status.
+Used react for frontend and node js for backend.

+Steps to Clone this:

 1. first install all dependencies and dev depencies in both node backend and react frontend
 2. To run react frontend on local device:
     1. on terminal change directory to front_end root (i.e. `cd front_end_react/front_end`)